szkane/szkane/README.md

 - **Angel Investors**: With multiple rounds of funding under my belt, I’m not just a dreamer, but a doer with a golden touch! 💲✨
 - **High-Talent in Shenzhen**: If you ever need someone who's up at the crack of dawn for tech challenges, that’s me! 🌞

+## Research Interests 🧠

+- **AI Applications**: Where machine learning meets magic! 🪄
+- **B2B Industry Digitalization SaaS**: Bringing tech to the enterprise game, making it fun and simple. 💼📈
+- **Automated Vending Machines**: Because why carry your lunch when you can have it delivered by a machine? 🍔🤖

 ## Tech Stack 🔧

 - **Languages & Frameworks**: